edgedb/easy-edgedb/README.md

     name: 'default::OtherPlace',
     annotations: {
-      schema::Annotation {name: 'std::description', @value: 'A place with under 50 buildings - hamlets, small villages, etc.'}, schema::Annotation {name: 'default::warning', @value: 'Castles and castle towns count!
+      schema::Annotation {name: 'std::description', @value: 'A place with under 50 buildings - hamlets, small villages, etc.'}, schema::Annotation {name: 'default::warning', @value: 'Castles and castle towns do not count!
 Use the Castle type for that'}, },
   },
 }